jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 # Developing an IBM Bluemix application in Node.js with the Web IDE

-Last modified: 4 November 2014
+Last modified: 4 December 2014

 This tutorial shows you how to use DevOps Services to develop an application in the cloud and deploy it to [IBM® Bluemix™][1].

 ---
 ## Start with a sample project

 You'll start with the sample project, [Sentiment Analysis App][2].
 This app is a hosted Node.js Git project that's configured with a Grunt build file, so it's ready to use with Advanced Build & Deploy.
 You need to make your own copy of it.
-Clicking **Edit Code** opens the Code Editor, where you can then click **Fork** to get started.
+Click **Fork Project** on the sample project's Overview page to get started.

 ![Fork button][3]

 Enter whatever name you like for your fork of the Sentiment Analysis app.
 Also, make sure that the **Deploy to Bluemix** box is checked.
 You can leave the other options at their defaults.
-When you click **Save**, the code will be pushed into a new Git repository for you.
+When you click **CREATE**, the code will be pushed into a new Git repository for you.

 ![Fork new project][4]